RoSchmi/Wio_Terminal_SinricPro_DimSwitch/README.md

 # Wio_Terminal_SinricPro_DimSwitch

-This is a modification of the hackster contribution
+This is a modification of this hackster contribution for the Wio Terminal

 ### WioTerminal-IoTs-Dimmer
 https://www.hackster.io/SeeedStudio/wioterminal-iots-dimmer-a106b9